CHOPSTICKERS LAB

 We do not accept walk-ins as staff is not always on-site.

-Please book online at least 2 hours in advance.
+Please book online at least.

 Can my friend just watch?